The future of transport: system interoperability and standards

 1. The first recommendation is that standards need to be developed for FoT, with an initial focus on actors’ roles and responsibilities and their management of data.
 Such standards will address the principles of FoT operation; answering the question ‘what is FoT?’ as well as addressing the principles of data commons management and the points of interaction between service suppliers and the customer.

 2. This leads to the report’s second recommendation; the development of a data ontology.
 This ontology will define a precise, shared understanding of the data being generated by different FoT actors.
-Such data addresses the Where? and How? of the journey as well as the payment and ticketing information associated with it.
+Such data addresses the where and how of the journey as well as the payment and ticketing information associated with it.

 There are already activities being led by the FoT sector that consider data exchange standards, but these remain uncoordinated.
 Furthermore, a lack of a shared understanding of the data already available was cited in the report as a barrier in this area.

-The aim of the recommended data ontology is to develop understanding and to better coordinate work already being done.
+The aim of the recommended data ontology is to develop an understanding and to better coordinate work already being done.
 The report suggests that a formal standard may be too rigid a solution to this dynamic problem, whereas a BSI agile standard or DfT private standard might be a more suitable alternative.
 The report also recommends involving existing FoT actors in a consensus-led approach to the task of developing the data ontology.

 Looking further ahead, more work will be required to explore how improved data collection standards can achieve mobility goals around environmental protection, social inclusion and passenger safety.

 3. In accordance with the aim of taking a consensus-led approach, the report’s third recommendation is for the establishment of an FoT ‘data advisory panel’ to build and maintain the infrastructure that underpins FoT.